Do AIs Dream of Climate Chaos

 Iris Qu 曲晓宇

-Over the past few decades, the tech industry has overindexed on the existential threat of artificial intelligence while overlooking the doomsday scenarios backed by climate science.
-But what happens if Artificial General Intelligence leaps into “singularity”?
-Although most AIs manifest as software machine learning algorithms, they depend on an ubiquitous hardware infrastructure requiring constant human maintenance and temperature control.
-Given sufficient data, a self-aware AI agent might very likely recognize the necessity of radical change to prevent its hardware failure.
+Over the past few decades, the tech industry has over-indexed on the existential threat of artificial intelligence while overlooking the doomsday scenarios backed by climate science.
+Meanwhile, the industry increasingly relies on artificial intelligence to solve climate change.
+Though most AI systems manifest as software machine learning algorithms, they depend on a ubiquitous hardware infrastructure requiring constant maintenance and temperature control.
+Given sufficient data, how would an AI compute its existence?

 (photo: Xinyu Li)